US jet shoots down Turkish drone in Syria, officials say

 Turkish officials said any infrastructure and energy facilities in Iraq and Syria controlled by the PKK, as well as People's Protection Units (YPG), were legitimate military targets.

-"The PKK and the YPG are the same terrorist organisation, they are our legitimate target everywhere.
-Turkey conducted operations whenever and wherever necessary in the past, and these operations will continue if needed again," the defence ministry official said.
+"The PKK and the YPG are the same terrorist organization, they are our legitimate target everywhere.
+Turkey conducted operations whenever and wherever necessary in the past, and these operations will continue if needed again," the defense ministry official said.

-"These operations are being conducted under self-defence rights arising from international law to eliminate terrorist attacks on Turkish territory and to ensure border security."
+"These operations are being conducted under self-defense rights arising from international law to eliminate terrorist attacks on Turkish territory and to ensure border security," the official added.

 "We are calling on all parties, our friendly and allied countries in particular, to stay away from those terrorists.
 This is just a reminder.
 It is up to them to take necessary precautions," the official said, without naming any country.